Jump to content

 Baggage claim and beyond: As simple as that

-After passport control, I follow the red floor markings to baggage claim.
+After passport control, I followed the red floor markings to baggage claim.
 Once there, look for the screens displaying carousel numbers for each flight.
-Find yours, grab your bags, and you're all set to head to customs.

 Something to declare: Navigating customs